CRM · Brampton

 The short answer

-A custom CRM for a Brampton freight or distribution business runs CAD $45,000 to $130,000 over 3 to 6 months.
+A custom CRM (Customer Relationship Management) for a Brampton freight or distribution business runs CAD $45,000 to $130,000 over 3 to 6 months.
 Salesforce, HubSpot, Zoho, and Pipedrive assume a clean web-form-to-pipeline sales motion, but Brampton freight closes over the phone, on WhatsApp, and on relationships your senior dispatchers carry in their heads.
 Build custom when your shipper relationships, lane history, and rate memory are the asset, and a generic pipeline can't capture how that business actually gets won.

 Your sales motion is a dispatcher who has called the same 40 shippers for eight years, knows their seasonal volume, remembers what rate they'll accept, and closes loads on WhatsApp voice notes.
 Pipedrive and HubSpot want that turned into stages and web forms, so your team logs nothing, the data stays in one person's phone, and when he leaves he takes the book of business with him.